TerryV8/click-count/docs/docker.md

 - ### Better than Virtual Machine (VM)

-Even if Virtual Machine is a virtualization tools that helps us to spin up new production servers when we need to compare to traditional architecture.
+Even if Virtual Machine is a virtualization tool that helps us to spin up new production servers when we need to compare to traditional architecture.

-Virtual Machine are nowadays:
+Virtual Machine is nowadays:
 - slower
 - using a lot of resources
 - not portable
-- not offering that the code is deployed in the same way on all the VM compare to the containarization offered by Docker
+- not offering that the code is deployed in the same way on all the VM compare to the containerization offered by Docker

 What if we have something like a kind of VM, but faster, smaller and easier to work with than a VM.
 That's what Docker offered.
 We could package the code and the system-level configuration (entire OS, and simulations of all the hardware) in a lightweight package that can stand up quickly and run almost anywhere.

-It is lightweight, because container has only what the app needs in order to run.
+It is lightweight because the container has only what the app needs in order to run.
 Moreover, orchestration becomes much easier with container thanks to its lightweight.